cookiecutter/cookiecutter-django/docs/6-about/maintainer-guide.md

 #### Limitations

-- Dependabot updates for npm & Docker have a verbose title, try to rename them to be more readable: `Bump webpack-dev-server from 4.15.1 to 5.0.2 in /{{cookiecutter.project_slug}}` -> `Bump webpack-dev-server to 5.0.2`
+- Dependabot updates for Docker have a verbose title, try to rename them to be more readable: `Bump traefik from v3.7.12 to v3.7.13 in /{{cookiecutter.project_slug}}/compose/production/traefik` -> `Bump traefik to v3.7.13`
 - ~~Dependencies updates for the template repo (tox, cookiecutter, etc...) don't need to appear in changelog, and need to be labelled as `project infrastructure` manually.
 By default, they come from PyUp labelled as `update`.~~

 ### Update contributors